 Conclusion

-An immediate financing arrangement is an option for all those who need life insurance but hate the idea of paying monthly premiums with money they can use to generate income.
+An immediate financing arrangement is an option for all those who need life insurance coverage but hate the idea of paying monthly premiums with money they can use to generate income.
 This financial strategy allows you to enjoy the benefits of life insurance without reducing cash available for business or investment purposes.

 Keep in mind that you will have to pass medical and financial underwriting and only permanent life insurance plans can be used for structuring an immediate financing arrangement.